Linked-Liszt/Magnetic-Imaging/README.md

 Finally, the scalar reconstruction of the object is done also in Tomopy, using only one tilt orientation.
 Subsequently, this 3D scalar magnetization is rotated appropriately around the y-axis and x-axis successively.
 Based on this rotated scalar reconstruction, the 3D vector magnetization of the object only is isolated.
 This is in rotate_scal_3Dobj_thresh.py for the 5.4 micron NFB sample.

 Using these magnetization vectors in 3D, the vector field visualization is done in Paraview.
-The Paraview Visualization files are in pv_files_viz.zip for the 2.1 micron NFB sample.